On this page

 People living in flats, apartments and units

-If you live in an apartment, there are steps you can take to minimise your exposure to COVID-19.
+If you live in an apartment, there are steps you can take to minimise your exposure to COVID-19 if there is community transmission.

 - Clean your hands with soap and water for 20 seconds or use an alcohol-based hand sanitiser after touching any frequently touched surfaces in common areas, like door handles, or communal washing machines and dryers.